-I am a chemical ecologist and my passion is to investigate ‘language of life’ in our oceans.
-Over the years I have developed an expertise in investigating chemically mediated interactions between seaweeds and microbes under present and future oceans i.e. climate change stressors.
+I am a chemical ecologist with a passion to investigate ‘language of life’ in our oceans.
+Over the years I have developed an expertise in investigating chemically mediated communication between seaweeds and microbes under present and future oceans i.e. climate change stressors.

 I completed my PhD in Algal Chemical Ecology at Helmholtz Centre of Ocean Research (GEOMAR) with an international fellowship.
 Following the completion of my PhD and a family care break, I was awarded an international research grant from the DFG excellence cluster ‘Future Ocean’ to work on chemical ecology of invasive seaweeds at GEOMAR.
 During that time, I was awarded an international research fellowship to pursue my next research project on volatile info-chemistry of seaweeds at University of Essex, United Kingdom.
-This was followed by a one year research scientist position at GEOMAR.
+This was followed by a one year research scientist position (80% FT) at GEOMAR before I joined PML.

 My research interests include: